dichico/dichico/README.md

 # Hi, I'm Diogo Araújo 👋🏻

 I'm a Software Developer and a lover of trying and exploring new technologies.
-I'm from Portugal and currently studying at the School of Engineering at the University of Minho.
+I'm from Portugal and I have a Masters in Software Engineering.
+In the University of Minho, I specialized in Data Engineering, learning various ways of transforming raw data into information, with a focus in SQL, Python, noSQL and ETL processes.
+Another speciality is Cybersecurity with a focus for Cryptography practicing Public Key and symmetrical crypto.

+Currently, I'm a trainee in SONAE, one of the biggest companies of Portugal, my home country.
+With a focus in Cloud Engineering, Big Data solutions envolving petabytes of data and delivering present and future proof solutions to the various businesses that SONAE encompasses.

 ### :gear: Technologies and Tools